 In this first session I may ask some questions and take brief notes, as together we establish what you might need from therapy.

 I will then give you a chance to experience what therapy will be like with me.

 By the end of this session we would have an understanding about what it would be like working together.

-If you choose counselling is for you we can then decide upon the weekly time of our sessions.
+If you choose counselling is for you we can then decide upon the practical details of our sessions.

 How long do I come to counselling for?